 Putting bandit signs out to sell your properties will kill 2 birds with one stone. #1, you’ll sell the property. #2 You’ll build a buyers list.
 Anytime someone calls off of your signs, interested in BUYING a property, you can pre-screen them a little bit and, if qualified, add them to your cash buyers list.

 Setting up Bandit Sign Campaigns in Zoho CRM

 With any marketing campaign, you want to track and measure your results.
 By using a dedicated Google Voice number on your bandit signs, you’ll be able to easily track your results form your campaigns.
-Be sure to set up a new campaign in Zoho CRM (if you use it) or whichever CRM that you’re currently using.
+Be sure to setup a new marketing Campaign in Godfather CRM.
 When you get a call from one of your signs, be sure to enter the lead into Zoho, even if it isnt a motivated seller!
 This way you can review the data that you’ve collected after 30 days or so, and analyze the results.
 You’ll be able to quickly determine how many leads you can generate from the amount of signs you’re putting out.
 You’ll also be able to tell how much each lead that calls is worth.
 You’ll also discover how many calls it takes before you actually land a hot one!!
 This data is mesmerizing to me, which I’m a big stickler for tracking data and using a good CRM.

 No matter what, KEEP PUSHING FORWARD and stay consistent on your marketing plans!
 GOOD LUCK, MOBSTER.

 BANDIT SIGN VERBIAGE AND EXAMPLES OF GOOD/BAD SIGNS WHEN USED TO SELL HOUSES